Logging in

 Phase 2: Machine-to-machine (M2M) authentication

-M2M Authentication with an expiring refresh token
+M2M Authentication with an Expiring Refresh Token

 Once the refresh token is obtained, it can be used for logging in again.
 The refresh token replaces the username and password.
 Instead of storing username and password combinations, the database stores the refresh tokens.
 This way the customer's password is never stored anywhere or could be exposed.